loda-lang/loda-lang.github.io/index.markdown

 ## Mining Programs for Integer Sequences

-LODA includes a tool for mining new and more efficient programs for integer sequences.
-There are continuously running miners generating programs every day.
-Have a look at the [mining dashboard](http://dashboard.loda-lang.org/grafana) to get an overview of the currently running miners.
+LODA includes tools for mining new and more efficient programs for integer sequences.
+There are continuously running miners generating programs and formulas every day.
+You can use the [mining dashboard](http://dashboard.loda-lang.org/grafana) to get an overview of the currently running miners.
 Below you see a chart of the number of programs since the start of the project.

 <img src="https://raw.githubusercontent.com/loda-lang/loda-programs/main/program_counts.png" width=400 />